Maples v. Thomas: Concurring opinion

 Justice Samuel Alito wrote a concurring opinion.

 Dissenting opinion

 Justice Antonin Scalia wrote a dissenting opinion.
 Scalia agreed that abandonment was a legitimate reason to sever the relationship but that Maples had not been abandoned.
-He was, without interruption, represented by Sullivan and Cromwell and John Butler, an Alabama attorney.
+He was, without interruption, represented by Sullivan & Cromwell and John Butler, an Alabama attorney.

 Current status

 In August 2024, Maples was re-sentenced to life without parole by a jury.
 The new sentencing came two years after a federal court overturned his death sentence.